Stock events for Coterra Energy, Inc. (CTRA)

 Overview of Coterra Energy, Inc.’s business

-Coterra Energy Inc. is an independent oil and gas company based in Houston, Texas, primarily engaged in the exploration, development, and production of petroleum and natural gas resources.
-The company operates within the Energy sector, specifically in the Oil & Gas Exploration & Production (E&P) industry.
-Coterra Energy's major products include natural gas, natural gas liquids (NGLs), and oil.
-The company was formed in 2021 through the merger of Cabot Oil & Gas Corporation and Cimarex Energy Co.
+Coterra Energy Inc. is an independent energy company focused on the exploration, development, and production of oil, natural gas, and natural gas liquids (NGLs) within the continental United States.
+It operates in the Energy Minerals sector, specifically in the Integrated Oil and Gas Production industry.
+Coterra Energy was formed in October 2021 through the merger of Cabot Oil & Gas Corporation and Cimarex Energy Co.
+Its major products include crude oil, natural gas, and natural gas liquids, which are sold to a diverse customer base.

 CTRA’s Geographic footprint